Smoking and pregnancy

 Tobacco smoking during pregnancy causes many detrimental effects on health and reproduction, in addition to the general health effects of tobacco.
-A number of studies have shown that tobacco use is a significant factor in miscarriages among pregnant smokers, and that it contributes to a number of other threats to the health of the foetus.
+A number of studies have shown that tobacco use is a significant factor in infertility and miscarriages among pregnant smokers, and that it contributes to a number of other threats to the health of the foetus.

 Because of the associated risks, people are advised not to smoke before, during or after pregnancy.
 If this is not possible, however, reducing the daily number of cigarettes smoked can minimize the risks for both the mother and child.
 This is especially true for people in developing countries, where breastfeeding is essential for the child's overall nutritional status.

 Smoking before pregnancy

 Women who are pregnant or planning to become pregnant are advised to stop smoking.
 It is important to examine these effects because smoking before, during and after pregnancy is not an unusual behavior among the general population and can have detrimental health impacts, especially among both mother and child, as a result.

 According to a 1999 meta-analysis published in the American Journal of Preventive Medicine, smoking prior to pregnancy is strongly related to an increased risk of developing an ectopic pregnancy.